This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 -Airports are often far from city centers, though they may have good public transportation options or reasonable private transfers.
 If you have the option, arriving at your destination by train or bus can put you right in the city center and minimize local transfers.

 -Keep your kids safe on the plane.
 If you’re flying with an infant, we do recommend bringing a car seat on board the flight and using it.
-For toddlers, consider bringing the CARES harness.
+For toddlers, consider bringing the CARES harness (full review here).

 While airplane seatbelts are designed to fit passengers over 40lbs, the CARES harness is FAA-approved to provide a safe fit for kids starting at 22lbs (many parents report that it works better beginning at 30lbs; YMMV).
 The CARES harness loops around the seatback and adds shoulder straps and a chest clip, essentially creating a 4-point harness.
 Since it’s just webbing and a single buckle, it weighs less than a pound and folds up into even the tiniest purse.
 Learn more about CARES here.

--If you plan to take a taxi or Uber from the airport, make sure you have an age-appropriate travel car seat.
+-If you plan to take a taxi or Uber from the airport on your car-free holiday, make sure you have an age-appropriate travel car seat.
 Click here to see the best choices for each age.
 You can get an Uber with a car seat in a few places, but you’ll find much more extensive options around the world with Welcome Pickups; just request an age-appropriate car seat when you book.

 Still planning?
 Pin this for later!